tbreeze-zengenti/contensis-react-dev/docs/react-starter/advanced/tips/maintenance.md

 We recommend you regularly check for dependency updates and aim to upgrade [MINOR or PATCH versions](https://semver.org/) when available.

-We **highly recommend** handling depdency updates in a feature branch to avoid blocking development in other branches.
+We **highly recommend** handling dependency updates in a feature branch to avoid blocking development in other branches.

 ### Maintaining dependencies